 Adults and older children

->

-> Whooping cough is not just a childhood illness.
+Whooping cough is not just a childhood illness.
 Adults can get whooping cough.
-Indeed, because of immunisation, most cases in the UK now occur in older children and adults.
+Indeed, because of immunisation, most cases in the UK now occur in older children and in adults.
 This is because some adults have not been immunised.
 Also, the protection from whooping cough immunisation may wane over the years in some people.
 So, even if you were immunised as a young child, you may still get whooping cough as an older child or adult.

->

-> How infectious is whooping cough?
+How infectious is whooping cough?

 It is very infectious in the early stage of the illness, ie for the first three weeks.
 You will normally pass on the infection to most household members who are not immunised (or who have not previously had whooping cough).
 Symptoms develop 7-20 days after being infected.

 If you have whooping cough you should stay away from others either:

 - Until you have finished a five-day course of antibiotics (see below).

 - Or, if you do not have antibiotics, for three weeks after symptoms start.
 After this, although you will probably still have bouts of coughing, you are not likely to be infectious.